anveshas/react-portfolio/README.md

 # Available Scripts
 In the project directory, you can run:

-[Link to Another File]npm start
+npm start
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+Open [http://localhost:3000] to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.